 This isn’t the last you’ll here from me in Perlmonth.
 I plan to be back with a new column in a few months.
 Until then, if you’re ever in London on the first Thursday of the month, pop into the london.pm meeting and say hello.

-One response to “Perl Documentation Overview”
+One thought on “Perl Documentation Overview”